mhndev/ThePHPFramework/README.md

 # ThePHPFramework
-a pretty simple and educational php framework
+a pretty simple and educational php framework.

-(it's under development and not complete yet.) by developing this php micro framework I have 2 intention:
+(it's under development and not complete yet)

+By developing this php micro framework I have 2 intention:

 1. educational. so it should be as simple as possible. by that I mean even an new php developer who has started learning php in less than 2 month, should understand all concepts and code completely.